 The situation was made even more severe when the USA and UK realized that their stockpiles were depleted due to a previous medical crisis and were never replenished.
 Further legal and internal conditions made the situation almost untenable.

 Countries and companies that are in the midst of a supply chain crisis should be looking inward to solve the problems.
-In the past decade alone there have been great advancements in the manufacturing process with automation and new processing technologies that could lead to better local supply infrastructure.
+In the past decade alone there have been great advancements in the manufacturing process with automation.
+New processing technologies could lead to better local supply infrastructure.
 These techniques could reduce the reliance on global supply chains for your most vital components.
-Also, you could investigate the viability of continuous-flow manufacturing especially in the medical sector for the production of vital pharmaceutical drugs and vaccines.
+Also, you could investigate the viability of continuous-flow manufacturing, especially in the medical sector for the production of vital pharmaceutical drugs and vaccines.

 The introduction of 3D printing technology has made the production of complex metal parts and components far simpler.
 You could potentially reduce your reliance on external supply by as much as 80% if you reinvest in the local manufacturing sector for your components.

 These are just some of the strategies that you could employ right now to make your business more stable in the current environment and the future.
-The time is now to get the planning and investigation of your supply chain underway if you want to survive in the ever-changing supply and demand of the post COVID economy.
+The time is now to get the planning and investigation of your supply chain underway.
+It will help you survive in the ever-changing supply and demand of the post COVID economy.